 A Letter Of Apology For Bad Behaviour Should Include:

-1) An apology specifically for what they did that was wrong.
+1) An apology specifically for what they did that was wrong accepting full responsibility.
 (Without any “but”s.)

 2) A simple statement of why the behavior was wrong.

-3) An agreement not to repeat the bad behaviour.
+3) An agreement not to repeat the bad behavior.
+The offended party wants to know there will not be a next time.

 4) A request for forgiveness.